sachinfer/SmartOps/README.md

-# 🚀 SmartOps - Intelligent Kubernetes Operations Dashboard
+# 🚀 SmartOps by Misi 24x7 - Intelligent Kubernetes Operations Dashboard

 A comprehensive, AI-powered Kubernetes operations dashboard that provides real-time monitoring, anomaly detection, auto-scaling recommendations, incident management, and an intelligent AI chatbot assistant for your Kubernetes clusters.